Generating DTSI and DTBO Overlay Files

 The following hardware design hand-off artifacts are required:

-1. PL bitstream - applies to Vivado or Vitis designs
+1. PL bitstream: Applies to Vivado or Vitis designs

-3. json file - specifies if the overlay is slotted or flat and required by dfx-mgr.
+3. json file: Specifies if the overlay is slotted or flat and required by dfx-mgr.
 More information can be found here

-4. Xclbin file - only applies to Vitis designs
+4. xclbin file: Only applies to Vitis designs

-Creating .dtbo file
+Creating the .dtbo File

-Create a folder $yocto_workspace/sources/meta-kria/recipes-firmware/<firmware-name>/files.
-Put the artifacts, <firmware-name>.dtsi, <firmware-name>.bit, <firmware-name>.xclbin, <firmware-name>.dtsi in the folder created.
+1. Create a folder $yocto_workspace/sources/meta-kria/recipes-firmware/<firmware-name>/files.
+Put the artifacts, <firmware-name>.dtsi, <firmware-name>.bit, <firmware-name>.xclbin, and <firmware-name>.dtsi in the folder you just created.

-Create a file $yocto_workspace/sources/meta-kria/recipes-firmware/<firmware-name>/<firmware-name>.bb with the following content.
+2. Create a file $yocto_workspace/sources/meta-kria/recipes-firmware/<firmware-name>/<firmware-name>.bb with the following content.
 You can find the appropriate <machine-name> in Kria Yocto Support page.

 LICENSE = "MIT"